csc-training/linux-1/08-Setup_of_system.md

 # Aliases

 - **Exercise**: You remember from the first session that the `-i` option of the remove command `rm` adds a level of security to to it.
 Create an alias in the shell of your appliance that redefines `rm` to include its own `-i` option.
-Write the necessary command into Moodle

 # Aliases